OWASP/www-project-csrfprotector/tab_php.md

 tags: php
 ---
 ### What is CSRF Protector PHP library?
-Its a standalone PHP library for mitigating Cross Site Request Forgery (CSRF) vulnerabilities in web applications, which can be used with any existing web application or while developing a new one.
-[More information available at github wiki](https://github.com/mebjas/CSRF-Protector-PHP/wiki)
+Its a standalone PHP library for mitigating Cross-Site Request Forgery (CSRF) vulnerabilities in web applications, which can be used with any existing web application or while developing a new one.
+[More information available at Github wiki](https://github.com/mebjas/CSRF-Protector-PHP/wiki)

 ### Features Offered
 CSRF Protection provide protection for: